American Airlines offers nearly 40M shares of public stock, details Tulsa facility improvements

 American Airlines on Tuesday announced an underwritten public offering of 38.5 million shares of its common stock.

-The airline employs about 5,200 people at Tech Ops-Tulsa, the largest aircraft maintenance facility in the world.
+The airline employs about 5,200 people at Tech Ops-Tulsa, the largest aircraft maintenance facility in the world, located just south of Owasso.
 The Fort Worth-based company, which reported a third-quarter loss of $2.4 billion, expects to used the money from the offering for general corporate purposes and to enhance the company's liquidity.

 Sole underwriter for the offering, Bank of America will have a 30-day option to purchase up to 5.775 million additional shares as part of the offering, which is scheduled to close Nov.
 13.